fabridamicelli/echoes/README.md

 }
 ```

-## Requirements
-### Dependencies
+## Dependencies
  - numpy
  - sklearn
  - pandas
  - matplotlib
  - seaborn
+ - numba
  - tests:
    - mypy
    - pytest

-The code has been tested with Python 3.7 on Ubuntu 16.04.
+The code has been tested with Python 3.7 on Ubuntu 16.04 and 18.04.

 ## Tests
 Run tests with